Jamesyu420/NumLM/README.md

 ## Online learning

-In this part, we suppose a simple model has been generated and we update the model for each one new observation.
+In this part, we suppose a simple model has been generated and we update the model for each one new observation using recursive least squares, which could also be seen as a 'stochastic' gradient descent.

 ## Linear mixed model